Divyanshu451/Restaurant-Recommendation-system/README.md

 TF-IDF (Term Frequency-Inverse Document Frequency) vectors for each document.
 This will give you a matrix where each column represents a word in the general vocabulary (all words that appear in at least one document) and each column represents a restaurant, as before.

 TF-IDF is the statistical method of assessing the meaning of a word in a given document.
-Now, I will use the TF-IDF vectorization on the dataset:
+We have use the TF-IDF vectorization on the dataset: